isabella232/wax/README.md

 Tools for improving web maps.
 The centerpiece of the code is a client implementation of the [MBTiles interaction specification](https://github.com/mapbox/mbtiles-spec).

-For full documentation of supported mapping APIs and how to use Wax see http://mapbox.github.com/wax.
+For full documentation of supported mapping APIs and how to use Wax see https://tilemill-project.github.io/wax/.

+This is a fork to work specifically with TileMill v1.x.

 ## Versions

 There are three current development branches of Wax:

-* `master` is 6.x
+* `master` is 7.x and is not stable
+* 6.4.x works with TileMill v1.x
 * 5.x supports **Modest Maps 1.0.0-alpha2 and later**, but supports the same API as 4.x
 * 4.x supports **Modest Maps 0.x**, older versions of Modest Maps